Kritive/Kritive/README.md

 - 👋 Hi, I’m @Kritive
 - 👀 I’m interested in Programming
 - 🌱 I’m currently learning Web Designing
-- 💞️ I’m looking to collaborate on React
+- 💞️ I’m looking to collaborate on ReactJS
 - 📫 How to reach me kritiveb@gmail.com

 <!---